Jim137/Entropy/README.md

 ## Results

-Firstly, we consider the 4-bits cipher.
-The following figure shows the ciphertext as the result of XOR operation between plaintext and key.
+To start with the 4-bits cipher, the following figure shows the ciphertext as the result of XOR operation between plaintext and key.
 We can see that the ciphertext is equally distributed to every element in the basis set.

 <div align="center"><img style="background: white;" src="./doc/png/4bits_cipher.png"><p>4-Bits Ciphertext Heat Map</p></div>

-And to calculate the properties of information theory in the following, we made a bar plot of the entropy in 4-bits basis set.
-In the figure, we can see that for the number of 0 and 1 is equal, the entropy is the maximum.
-And the entropy is the minimum when all the bits are 0 or 1.
+And to calculate the properties in information theory later, we firstly made a bar plot of the entropy in 4-bits basis set to have more clear view.
+In the figure, we can see that when the numbers of 0 and 1 are equal, the entropy reaches the maximum.
+And the entropy is at the minimum when all the bits are 0 or 1.

 <div align="center"><img style="background: white;" src="./doc/png/4bits_entropy.png"><p>4-Bits Entropy Bar Plot</p></div>